rienq/liftedCollocation/README.md

 ## General Instructions

-First install the Matlab interface of the ACADO Toolkit, which is included as a zip archive in this repository.
+First install the Matlab interface of the ACADO Toolkit, which is included as a zip archive 'acado-master.zip' in this repository.
 The installation instructions can be found below.

 Running the Matlab scripts in the folder chain_mass/ACADO_SQP will generate the C-code for the OCP solver and runs the SQP method based on the corresponding lifted collocation integrator.